 We never like to have problems with our computers, right?
 However, some of them are inevitable.
 Sometimes your apps don’t work, your Mac gets slow, you see a spinning wheel of death, and more.
 Understanding the root of some problems can be difficult; fortunately, there are some troubleshooting tools to diagnose what’s wrong with your Mac.

-One of such tools is the Activity Monitor, and in this article we’ll tell you how to use it, what alternatives are out there, and how to maintain your Mac to avoid different problems.
+One such tool is the Activity Monitor, and in this article, we’ll tell you how to use it, what alternatives are out there, and how to maintain your Mac to avoid different problems.
 So let’s start!

 Activity Monitor — The Task Manager for Mac